hmalik123/KanaLearning/README.md

 ## Features

-- **Hiragana Learning Section**: Learn and practice Hiragana characters with examples.
+- **Hiragana Learning Section**: Learn and practice Hiragana characters with examples

-- **Katakana Learning Section**: Learn and practice Katakana characters with examples.
+- **Katakana Learning Section**: Learn and practice Katakana characters with examples

-- **Responsive Design**: The app is fully responsive, offering an optimal experience on both desktop and mobile devices.
+- **Responsive Design**: The app is fully responsive, offering an optimal experience on both desktop and mobile devices

 - **Simple and Clear Navigation**: The app provides easy-to-use navigation through a fixed navbar, which allows users to switch between Hiragana and Katakana sections.

 ## Technologies Used